Akp0516/BuyBay/README.md

 • Implemented and utilized Servlets in Java to create a user-friendly interface, enabling seamless HTTP request handling and enhancing the project’s functionality.
 # Tools & technologies used:
-* Front-End Development: Html, Css, Javascript, Bootstrap 4 //
-Back-End Development: Java, JDBC, Servlet, Hibernate, Database-MySql
+* Front-End Development: Html, Css, Javascript, Bootstrap 4 and Back-End Development: Java, JDBC, Servlet, Hibernate, Database-MySql